 The pros of living in Atenas

-1. Arguably Some of the Best Climates in the World
+1. Arguably some of the best climate in the world

 Rumored to have “the world’s best climate” Atenas is a real “sweet spot” in Costa Rica.
 This is one of those rare locations in the world where you can enjoy one of the healthiest climates all year round.

 Some say it can get a bit hot here.
-It comes without saying days will be warm, it is Costa Rica we are talking about.
+It goes without saying days will be warm, it is Costa Rica we are talking about.

 Atenas boasts moderate temperatures with milder evenings.
 Daily average temperatures are in the 70s up to 85 F cooling down into the 60s at night.